 Students who begin at a higher level must take a sequence of six courses in consultation with the Department Chair.

 The minor consists of six courses in Russian literature and culture, all taught in English.
 No knowledge of the Russian language will be required.
-At least two courses must be taken in the Department of Slavic Languages and at least two in the History or Art and Art History Departments.
-The remaining two may be from any of the three departments in accordance with the student’s interests.
-A list of courses is available from the chair of the Department of Slavic Languages.
+At least two courses must be taken in the Department of Slavic Languages and at least two in the History Department.
+The remaining two may be from any humanities class with a preponderance of Russian subject matter.
+They must be approved in advance by the Chair of the Department of Slavic Languages.

 Russian and East European Studies Certificate